Ziver/hal/plugins/hal-assistant-google/READNME.md

     * Do NOT check Google to transmit clientID and secret via HTTP basic auth header.
     * Click Next, then click Save

-* Select the "Develop" tab at the top of the page.
-* Then in the upper right hand corner select the Test button to generate the draft version Test App.
-* Add the google_assistant integration configuration to your configuration.yaml file and restart Home Assistant following the configuration guide below.

 ### On Phone
 * Open the Google Home app and go to Settings.
-* Click Add..., + Set up or add, + Set up device, and click Have something already setup?.
+* Click Add... --> Set up or add --> Set up device --> and click Have something already setup?.
 You should have [test] your app name listed under ‘Add new'.
 Selecting that should lead you to a browser to login your Home Assistant instance, then redirect back to a screen where you can set rooms and nicknames for your devices if you wish.

 ## Active Reporting
 If you want to support actively reporting of state to Google's server (configuration option report_state) and support google_assistant.request_sync, you need to generate a service account.